Integrate Microsoft

 Syncro’s Microsoft integration helps you streamline your operations while providing better service to the organizations you support.

-- Linking devices associated with Microsoft Entra accounts directly to Syncro assets, to ensure there's always an assigned Contact/End User.
+- Linking devices associated with Microsoft Entra accounts directly to Syncro assets, to ensure there's always an assigned End User.

 - Quickly finding clients with low Microsoft Secure Scores or those who don’t have MFA turned on, to improve security.

-- Lowering your client's bills by finding unused Microsoft licenses, and automating client billing based on MS License types.
+- Lowering your client's bills by finding unused Microsoft licenses, and automating client billing based on Microsoft license types.

 - A foundation for future actions initiated in Syncro to be applied to Microsoft via Microsoft Graph APIs.

-This document describes how to integrate Syncro with Microsoft and map your Syncro Tenants.
-In case it should be necessary, it also describes how remove Syncro Tenants and/or the entire Microsoft integration.
+This document describes how to integrate Syncro with Microsoft.
+In case it should be necessary, it also describes how remove the integration.

 Prerequisites